 Terms of reference

 1. The Alumni Advisory Board acts to provide a strategic framework to support the work of Development and Alumni Relations in engaging with the global alumni network of Cambridge.
+Members of the Alumni Advisory Board will use their best efforts to represent the interests of the University and Colleges where appropriate and possible.

 2. The Board provides advice on an extensive range of matters that are of interest to alumni, and support the strategic objectives of Development and Alumni Relations.
 It acts as an advisor to Development and Alumni Relations and is not involved in the day to day management.